ESilva15/ExpSplitter/README.md

 - Check the balance on your own expenses

-There are many features to be implemented!
+There are still many features to be implemented!

 # BUGS